isacarvid/assignment1/README.md

 * Used Travis and Gradle
 * Worked with pair programming
 * Linked all pull requests with issues
-* Tries to avoid code duplication and to write clean code
+* Tried to avoid code duplication and to write clean code